wjf5203/VNext/README.md

 ## NEWS!!:

-- InstMove is accepted to CVPR 2023, the code and models are coming soon!
+- InstMove is accepted to CVPR 2023, the code and models can be found [here](./projects/InstMove/InstMove.md)!
 - IDOL is accepted to ECCV 2022 as an **oral presentation**!
 - SeqFormer is accepted to ECCV 2022 as an **oral presentation**!
 - IDOL won **first place** in the video instance segmentation track of the 4th Large-scale Video Object Segmentation Challenge (CVPR2022).